bwilkie/ChatAI---Colab-Notebook/README.md

 # ChatAI
-Code for interactive language models
+Code for an audio to audio LLM, build with Gradio WebUI.

 For anyone interested in talking to an AI Large Language Model in your browser.